Estimation of Average Effects in Short $T$ Heterogeneous Panels: Mathematical supplement

-\section{The Hausman test of correlated heterogeneity with time effects}
+\subsection{The Hausman test of correlated heterogeneity with time effects}

-Given the panel data model with time effects in (\ref{panTE1}), a Hausman test can be constructed based on the difference between the TMG-TE and FE-TE estimators when $T\geq k$.
-The FE-TE estimator is given by
+Given the panel data model with time effects in (\ref{panTE1}), a Hausman test can be constructed based on the difference between the trimmed mean group estimator with time effects (TMG-TE) and two-way fixed effects (TWFE) estimator when $T\geq k$.
+The TWFE estimator is given by

 and

 where